How to Make Café-Quality Coffee Without Fancy Equipment

 Jar/ImmersionChocolatey, rounded comfort cups; dark roastsMedium-FullMediumVery High4–6 min

-The Café-Clean Cup: Extraction in Plain Language
+The Café-Clean Cup: Extraction in Simple Language

 Extraction is how much of the coffee’s soluble goodness you dissolve into water.
 Too low?
 Sour, thin, grassy.
 Too high?
 Bitter, ashy, hollow.
 The sweet spot tastes balanced and layered.
 Your dials are: